hack64-net/rotm/readme.md

 ### December 2020: Toy Story 2: Buzz Lightyear to the Rescue!

 - Nothing of note.
 This ROM is complicated.
-We'll probably revisit this one again some time in the future.
+We'll probably visit this one again some time in the future.

 ### January 2020: Stunt Racer 64